Dhinpur: Demography

-Most of the people are from Schedule Caste which constitutes 78.14% of total population in Dhinpur.
+Most of the people are from Schedule Caste which constitutes 78.14% of the total population in Dhinpur.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 109 people were engaged in work activities out of the total population of Dhinpur which includes 103 males and 6 females.
 According to census survey report 2011, 100% workers describe their work as main work and 0% workers are involved in marginal activity providing livelihood for less than 6 months.

 Transport

-Nurmahal railway station is the nearest train station however, Phillaur Junction train station is 14.4 km away from the village.
+Nurmahal railway station is the nearest train station; however, Phillaur Junction train station is 14.4 km away from the village.
 The village is 53.4 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 132 km away in Amritsar.